scoconno/scoconno.github.io/self/identity/notes.md

 Finally, specific neurons are activated by each wavelength.
 When they activate, they fire in a particular pattern, e.g., there are short or long intervals between each firing.
 Compare this to clapping your hands.
 Assume that the intensity remains constant.
 You can clap at different speeds and patterns.
 Similarly, neurons fire at different rates and patterns.
 Various patterns correlate with different mental states.

 There is an abundance of evidence for such a correlation.
 See the video on the main page for this week about the technology being developed to read thoughts from brain activities.
 The scientists have discovered that when you think of, say, the letter 'A', a particular neuron fires in a certain way.
-Since they can detect that firing, they can infer that your are thinking about the letter.
+Since they can detect that firing, they can infer that you are thinking about the letter.
 Eventually, these machines will be able to read more complex thoughts by detecting the relevant brain activity associated with those thoughts.
 There is much to be said about the science behind this view, but, fortunately, we need not focus on those details here.
 All we need observe is that defenders of the view think that each mental state is identical to some central neural processes, namely, a set of neurons firing in some characteristic way.

 ## Mind-Brain Correlations

 So, the mind and brain are clearly interconnected.
 If you suffer a brain injury, your mental states will change.
 If you feel fear, your brain too will change.
 In other words, our mental states correlate with brain states.
 Putting this a bit more formally:

 Mind-Brain Correlation Thesis:
 : For each type M of mental event that occurs to an organism o, there exists a brain state of kind B (M’s “neural correlate” or “substrate”) such that M occurs to o at time t if and only if B occurs to o at t.
-(See Kim, ch.4)
+(Kim, ch.4)

 This says that there is a certain *type* of mental state, say, fearing, such that this type of mental state always occurs with some *type* of brain state, e.g., some characteristic firing of c-fibres.
 This correlation between brain states and mental states is strict.
 Whenever you have a certain type of mental state, you should have a certain type of brain state.
 Whenever you have a certain type of brain state, you should have a certain type of mental state.
-If there is such a correlation, no change in the mind can occur unless there is a change in the brain, and *vice versa*.
+If there is such a correlation, no change in the mind can occur unless there is a change in the brain, and vice versa.
 This has the obvious upshot that the mind cannot exist independently of the brain.

 The mere fact that mental and physical states are correlated does not entail that they are identical.
-Every enclosed figure that has three equal angles is also an enclosed figure with only three sides of equal length, and *vice versa*.
+Every enclosed figure that has three equal angles is also an enclosed figure with only three sides of equal length, and vice versa.
 But having three equal angles and three equal sides are not identical features, even though they strictly correlate with one another.

 So what explains the mind-brain correlation thesis?
 Why are mental states and brain states correlated with one another?
 Different explanations could be offered.
+Perhaps they are correlated because they interact with one another.
+This was Descartes' view.
+He might claim:

+On Descartes' view the mind and brain are numerically distinct, but they are correlated because of how they interact with one another.
+Another view, popular in the time after Descartes, denies that the mind and brain interact with one another but explain their correlation by appeal to God.
+On this view, God causes you to feel pain whenever you are in the relevant brain state.
+Similarly, God causes your hand to move whenever you will your arm to move.
+While it offers a different explanation of mind brain correlation than Descartes does, this view agrees that mental states and brain states are numerically distinct from one another.
-Perhaps they are correlated because one is the cause of the other.
-Or perhaps they are correlated because they have a common cause.
-The mind-brain identity theory claims that the correlation is explained by the fact that mental states are identical to brain states.

-The claim that mental states are identical to brain states provides a neat and easy explanation for mind brain correlation.
+The mind-brain identity theory offers a different explanation for these correlations.
+It claims that the correlation is explained by the simple fact that mental states are identical to brain states.
+This provides a neat and easy explanation for mind brain correlation.
 Consider the property of being water and the property of being H20.
 Whenever something has the property of being water it also has the property of being H20.
 This correlation, the fact that both properties always co-occur, is explained just by the fact that these are not two properties at all.
 The property of being water and the property of being H2O are one and the same property.
-Likewise, the mind-brain identity theory claims that property of being in a certain mental state is identical to the property of being in a certain brain state.
+Similarly, why do Superman and Clark Kent always visit exactly the same locations at exactly the same times?
+The answer is simple.
+They are numerically identical, so  obviously one turns up wherever and whenever the other does.
+Likewise, the mind-brain identity theory claims that the property of being in a certain mental state is identical to the property of being in a certain brain state.
 There is no surprise that both properties co-occur; they are one and the same property, so of course they co-occur.
+The mind-brain identity theory, then, denies the following claim:

++ C-fibres firing in my brain are the cause of my feeling pain.

+And the theory defends this claim:

++ C-fibres firing in my brain = my feeling pain

 ## Argument for Mind-Brain Identity Theory

 One argument for the mind-brain identity theory is an argument  from simplicity.
 The argument arises from an application of **Occam's razor**.
 Occam's (or Ockham's) razor is a principle attributed to the 14th century logician and Franciscan friar William of Ockham.
-Ockham was the village in the English county of Surrey where he was born.
+(Ockham was the village in the English county of Surrey where he was born.)
 The Latin version of the principle comes in a variety of forms:

 > Pluralitas non est ponenda sine neccesitate.
 > Frustra fit per plura quod potest fieri per pauciora.